0gnev/bot-manager/docs/project-handoff.md

 ### Current known limitation

-Escalation state is currently stored by `booking_id`, not by a separate `escalation_id`.
+Escalations are now stored as separate PostgreSQL records with their own `escalation_id`, and tutor/API replies can resolve the exact record.

+The remaining operational limitation is narrower:

-That means only the latest pending escalation for a booking remains active.
+- booking-level reply flows are only unambiguous when there is exactly one pending escalation for that booking
-Older tutor cards can effectively become stale if newer blocked student messages overwrite the escalation file.

-This is a known architectural limitation and should eventually be refactored.
+- if multiple pending escalations exist and the exact tutor card / message link is lost, the operator must reply to the correct card or use the explicit `escalation_id`
+- legacy fallback flows that infer context from `booking_id` are still kept for backward compatibility during rollout

-## 10. State and data directories
+## 10. State, database, and data directories

-The system keeps important runtime data under `data/`.

-Important folders:

-- `data/state/bookings`
-- `data/state/conversations`
-- `data/state/escalations`
+The main operational source of truth is now PostgreSQL.

+`data/` still matters, but not all folders there are equal:

+- `postgres` Docker volume / external PostgreSQL host
+  - this is where operational state lives at runtime: contacts, bookings, messages, attachments, approvals, escalations, runtime controls, idempotency keys
 - `data/audit`
+  - audit trail is stored in `data/audit/audit.jsonl`
 - `data/logs`
+  - runtime bridge logs are stored in `data/logs/bridge.log` with rotation
 - `data/knowledge`
+  - mirrored knowledge base and Obsidian-compatible exports
 - `data/uploads`
+  - persisted uploaded media used in student/tutor message flows
 - `data/openclaw`

-Operational meaning:

-- booking payloads live in `data/state/bookings`
-- conversation state lives in `data/state/conversations`
-- pending human escalations live in `data/state/escalations`
-- audit trail is stored in `data/audit/audit.jsonl`
-- runtime bridge logs are stored in `data/logs/bridge.log` with rotation
-- OpenClaw runtime state lives in `data/openclaw`
+  - OpenClaw runtime state and persisted config
+- `data/state`
+  - legacy JSON state kept for migration/import, backup, or older environment restores; it is no longer the primary runtime storage layer

-If you move environments or restore from backup, do not forget that `data/` contains real runtime state, not just cache.
+If you move environments or restore from backup, back up both the PostgreSQL data and the operational folders under `data/`.

 ## 11. Fast operational checks after deployment